Alamofire/Alamofire/Documentation/Usage.md

 In addition to the `cancel()` API that all `Request` classes have, `DownloadRequest`s can also produce resume data, which can be used to later resume a download.
 There are two forms of this API: `cancel(producingResumeData: Bool)`, which allows control over whether resume data is produced, but only makes it available on the `DownloadResponse`; and `cancel(byProducingResumeData: (_ resumeData: Data?) -> Void)`, which performs the same actions but makes the resume data available in the completion handler.

-If a `DownloadRequest` is cancelled or interrupted, the underlying `URLSessionDownloadTask` *may* generate resume data.
+If a `DownloadRequest` is canceled or interrupted, the underlying `URLSessionDownloadTask` *may* generate resume data.
 If this happens, the resume data can be re-used to restart the `DownloadRequest` where it left off.

 > **IMPORTANT:** On some versions of all Apple platforms (iOS 10 - 10.2, macOS 10.12 - 10.12.2, tvOS 10 - 10.1, watchOS 3 - 3.1.1), `resumeData` is broken on background `URLSessionConfiguration`s.
 There's an underlying bug in the `resumeData` generation logic where the data is written incorrectly and will always fail to resume the download.
 For more information about the bug and possible workarounds, please see this [Stack Overflow post](https://stackoverflow.com/a/39347461/1342462).